OlliNie/LaruWind/README.md

 - Sometimes the windforcast is completely wrong

 ## NOTES:
-Similar implementaion allready exists in Oulu and the website for the improved wind direction can be found at https://hawaji.azurewebsites.net.
+Similar implementaion allready exists in Oulu and the website for the improved wind forcast can be found at https://hawaji.azurewebsites.net.

 In the Oulu example a strong correlation was found that the actual wind is considerable stronger than the forcasted.
 It seems that in Laru the opposite is true.